B0WEN-HU/B0WEN-HU.github.io/_posts/2019-08-12-GSoC-weekly-report-P3W2.md

 ## Progress this week
 This week, I mainly did QA and fix bugs.

 I changed some names of the function in the cpp template.
 It will not affect the usage of the block.
+You can find the source [here](https://github.com/B0WEN-HU/gr-verilog/blob/axi-general/templates/axi_module.cpp).

 I also add another feature, which is skip output, you can now change the macro in the template to skip first n outputs of verilog module.
 I will add another parameter of the block, to make this feature be accessed easier.